 As their names may suggest, oral herpes is an infection found in, on or around the mouth, while genital herpes is typically located on the genitals, anus, and/or upper thighs.
 The defining characteristic of both oral and genital herpes are small, red cold sores or fever blisters that is typically accompanied by itching and burning in the affected area.

-Along with HSV-1 cold sores, other symptoms to watch for include: sore throat, fever, headache, body aches, and swollen glands in the neck, armpit or groin.
+Along with HSV-1 cold sores, other symptoms to watch for include: a sore throat, fever, headache, body aches, and swollen glands in the neck, armpit or groin.
 Men with HSV-2 may experience symptoms similar to those of HSV-1, while women may experience additional symptoms such as vaginal discharge and painful urination.

 Because they are viral, neither oral herpes or genital herpes is curable, but there are treatment options available that can help you manage herpes outbreaks and appearances of sores and blisters.